rossmclendon/rossmclendonphotography/_posts/2024-01-27-april-eclipse-planning.md

 ## Equipment
 You can get away with just a camera, lens, and filter for the partial phases, but you'll be helped by having other things.

+### Focal Lengths
+This depends on the phase and what you're focusing on, but in general you'll want long lenses.
+The sun is small in the sky.
+However, the corona is much larger than the bright photosphere that the moon will cover up, so if you're planning to capture the corona (and you should be planning to capture the corona), you'll likely want something quite a bit wider than what makes a good filtered-solar-disk image.

+There's also a broader story to tell about experiencing the eclipse.
+Wide angle is useful for that - especially since totality will be very high in the sky for most of the path (i.e. you'll need wide lens to show both foreground *and* the eclipsed sun).

+### Video
+Video can make a neat medium for much of what happens in an eclipse.
+In 2017 we directed a video camera at our group to capture our reaction to totality, and it's a video I still enjoy re-watching.

-### Things To Consider
+### Other Equipment To Consider
  - Get a solid tripod to get sharp images at high magnification.
- - Things like tilting screens or angle finders for your camera are very helpful.
+ - Things like tilting screens or angle finders for your camera are very helpful when it's pointed high in the sky.
  - You need some sort of remote shutter, as pressing your shutter button will shake your camera.

 ### Dealing with the Rotating Earth